How to Make Adorable Paper Plate Woodland Creatures — Easy Step-by-Step Guide

 8. 8

-For a bear: Cut two small brown semi-circles for ears.
-Cut a larger brown oval for the muzzle and a small black circle for the nose.
+For a cuddly bear, you'll need brown construction paper.
+Cut two small brown semi-circles to form the bear's rounded ears.
+Then, cut a larger, slightly flattened oval shape from brown paper for the muzzle and a small black circle for the bear's nose.

 9. 9